Chain-of-Insight/nomsu/README.md

 core.nom contains some *extremely* helpful and basic core functionality for the language, written in the language itself, so I recommend adding `run file "core.nom"` to the top of your files.

+There is a vim plugin for the language available in the [Vim Nomsu repository](https://bitbucket.org/squidarms/vim-nomsu/src).